Zolgarr/WasabiDoc/docs/using-wasabi/ELI5.md

 3. Type in your password.
 4. Click enqueue.

-Now have a little patience, within a short while you should have a sufficient anonymity set to protect your privacy.
+Now have a little patience, within a short while you should have sufficient anonymity set to protect your privacy.

 See [this chapter](/using-wasabi/CoinJoin.md) for a thorough analysis of CoinJoin, details on the Wasabi implementation and best practices how to use it properly.